 1. It helped me know my body

 Hypnobirthing taught me to be in sync with my body and with the help of prenatal yoga and meditation I learned to bring myself to a peaceful and calm state which was very helpful during the labor process.
-I remember during push time, the nurses were amazed that I was smiling after every contraction.
+I remember during “push time” (I didn’t push… I breathed my baby out) the nurses were amazed that I was smiling after every surge (contraction).
 In my head, I just kept focused on the fact that I’ll be meeting my little one soon and that gave me all the energy I needed!

 2. I learned to trust my body

 Knowledge is definitely power.
 The more you thoroughly understand the way your body prepares for your baby’s arrival, the less fearful you’ll be during labor.
-I remember the nurses telling me not to push yet as I wasn’t fully dilated and I could feel my entire body working to push my baby out and so I advocated for myself and had them check me.
+All I had to do the entire time was to breathe, relax and listen and respond to my body’s needs.
+I remember the nurses telling me not to push yet as I wasn’t fully dilated and I could feel my entire body working to push my baby out and so I advocated for myself and had them check me again.
 Sure enough, I was fully dilated!

 3. I was in charge of my own birthing experience.

 I love that I was in charge of my own childbirth experience.
 I knew what was going on in my body and I knew how to react to it.
-I was able to advocate for myself on many different things from using the birthing ball to ambulating instead of just laying down and being hooked up to the monitor, to knowing when my body was ready to push and when I just needed to keep calm and relax.
+I was able to advocate for myself on many different things from using the birthing ball to ambulating (instead of just laying down for their monitoring convenience) to being on all fours during transition time to knowing when my body was ready to “push” and when I just needed to keep calm and relax.
 No, I don’t think I was a difficult patient as my supportive husband attended to my needs the entire time.
 All I’m trying to say is: I knew what was going on and I was educated enough to trust myself every step of the way.

 4. Breathing and relaxation techniques